Coaching Scams and Spiritual Grifters: All About Lawsuits against Life Coaches and Business Coaches

 And, It's not your fault.

 It is really common for people who are victims of scams to blame themselves.
 “I should have seen this coming,” they say.
+That’s well-articulated in a New York Times article profiling people who spent their life savings on coaching.

 And, a lot of us who have done coach training do believe that we create our results, and that what we are thinking will manifest in our life or show up in it somehow.